-Care leavers, within the meaning of the Children (Leaving Care) Act 2000, will qualify for additional priority, where they are currently accommodated by their local authority in the Dartford area.
-Care leavers will be entitled to apply to join the Housing Register, at age 18.
+Care leavers, within the meaning of the Children (Leaving Care) Act 2000, will qualify for additional priority and will be entitled to apply to join the Housing Register, at age 18.
 This is regardless of previous local connection to the area and where they have been identified as being ready for move on in their Pathway Plan with their Personal Advisor.

-ANNEX 5 DELIBERATE WORSENING OF HOUSING CIRCUMSTANCES
+ANNEX 5 - DELIBERATE WORSENING OF HOUSING CIRCUMSTANCES